cyberRobotic/Intel-Realsense-Ubuntnu-Mate/README.md

 sudo modprobe uvcvideo\
 this command will load the uvcvideo module in to your running kernel.\
 \
-If you get an error message can not find this kernel try another kernel version on install ucvideo module manually from the website.\ Just contact mee if som problems occur her.
+If you get an error message can not find this kernel try another kernel version on install ucvideo module manually from the website.
+Just contact mee if som problems occur her.
 It can bee a little bitt tricky to find out.\
 \
-To check that the uvcvideo moudle has bee loaded to the kernel type the follwing command\
+To check that the uvcvideo moudle has bee loaded to the kernel type the follwing command.\
 sudo lsmode\
 \
 If you can now find uvcvidoe you have successfuly installed librealsense on your virtual machine within Ubuntu Mate.\